casinocathedral/MSAVA/README.md

 # MSAVA
 A .NET-based modular system designed to manage secure or public access to static assets such as documents or image files.
+This software is available under the terms of the GNU General Public License v2 (GPLv2).
+Commercial licenses are also available for organizations that prefer not to comply with GPLv2 terms.
+For commercial licensing, please contact: markinatorina@hotmail.com

 # Key features
 * Swagger/OpenAPI Support: View all available endpoints, parameters, and expected responses directly from your browser.